Healthcare in the Netherlands for expats

 Moving to the Netherlands means joining a healthcare system that is high-quality but may work differently than what you're used to.
 This page will help you understand how Dutch healthcare works for expats, from the mandatory insurance to finding doctors.
 Whether you're in Amsterdam, Rotterdam, The Hague, Utrecht, or Eindhoven, it's crucial to get your healthcare arrangements in order soon after arriving.
 Don't worry , the system is very accessible once you know the basics!

-Mandatory Dutch Health Insurance
+Mandatory Dutch health insurance

 The Netherlands has mandatory health insurance for all residents, including expats.
 This means that if you live or work in the Netherlands, you are legally required to obtain at least a basic health insurance policy (basisverzekering) from a Dutch insurer.
 You must arrange this within a few months of your arrival or starting work.
 In fact, expats who will be here long-term or have a Dutch employer must sign up for health insurance within 4 months of arrival.
 Failing to do so can result in fines and backdated premiums.
 EU citizens staying temporarily might use an EU Health Insurance Card initially, but once you register as a resident, Dutch insurance is needed.

-⚠️ Important Deadline
+⚠️ Important deadline

 You must get health insurance within 4 months of arrival or starting work.
 Missing this deadline can result in fines and backdated payments.

 How does Dutch health insurance work?
 The system is run by private insurance companies under strict government regulation.
-The basic package is standard , it covers essential care like GP visits, hospital care, and medications.
-Every insurer offers this basic coverage for around the same price.
-You can choose to add supplementary coverage (for things like dental care, physiotherapy, or extra dental/vision coverage) if needed.
-Importantly, you'll pay a monthly premium (roughly €120-€150 for basic insurance in recent years) and an annual deductible (eigen risico) for certain costs.
-Low-income earners may qualify for a healthcare allowance (zorgtoeslag) to offset costs.
+The basic package is standard (it covers essential care like GP visits, hospital care, and medications).
+Every insurer offers this basic coverage, but prices vary significantly from €142-€185/month in 2026 (average €159,30).
+You can choose to add supplementary coverage for dental care, physiotherapy, or vision care.
+You'll pay a monthly premium plus an annual deductible (eigen risico) of €385 for certain costs.
+Good news: 2026 saw minimal premium increases of only €0,58/month on average, with some insurers reducing prices.
+Low-income earners may qualify for healthcare allowance (zorgtoeslag) of up to €131/month for singles or €250/month for couples to offset costs.

-Popular Dutch Health Insurers:
+Popular Dutch health insurers:

-• Zilveren Kruis
+- Zilveren Kruis

-• VGZ
+- VGZ

-• Menzis
+- Menzis

-• CZ
+- CZ

-Getting Your BSN and Registering
+Getting your BSN and registering

 Before you can get health insurance, you'll typically need a BSN (Burger Service Nummer), which is the citizen service number.
 You obtain a BSN by registering at your local municipality (see our Government Services page for details on the BSN process).
 The BSN is used by insurers and healthcare providers to identify you.
 Also, when you sign up for insurance, you'll need a local address and a bank account to pay your premiums.
 These tasks , registering your address, getting a BSN, opening a bank account , should be high on your to-do list (our Interactive Checklist can help you track these steps!).